byron-dm/RecipeBook/README.md

 # Recipe Book

-A Flutter multiplatform recipe browser
+A recipe browser for Windows, Android and iOS

 ## Getting Started

-This project demonstrates several features of a non trivial Flutter application.
+This project demonstrates several features of a non-trivial multiplatform Flutter application.

 Some of the packages and other resources used: